zlw5009/launch_school/README.md

 # README.md #

-# This README file is for the launch_school repo that contains files from all courses.
+## Launch School

+- This repository is a collection of work completed throughout the Launch School curriculum.